gchq/Bailo/README.md

 Fix: Run `npm uninstall next && npm install next`.
 Some users report still having issues.
 If so, run: `rm -rf node_modules && rm -rf package-lock.json && npm cache clean -f && npm i`.

+_Issue: Unable to authenticate to the Docker registry / compile binaries._

+Fix: Make sure that your authentication proxy is setup to allow the 'Authorisation' header.
+Make sure that your application is able to access the Docker registry internally as it will not provide user authentication.

 <br />

 ### Roadmap